spamegg1/reviews/README.md

 The instructor is one of the main 3-4 people in the world trying to advance this theory (he wrote and co-wrote the main textbooks on the subject, the course roughly follows one of his books) and get it off the ground.
 He is excellent in my opinion.
 You might struggle with his Russian accent.
 Thankfully Coursera has captions (which are sometimes wrong on the special terminology used).

 Lecture slide PDFs are incomplete.
 Week 2 does not have one, and the other weeks have sections not covered on the PDFs.
-You'll have to rewatch videos if you need recap during quizzes.
+You'll have to re-watch videos if you need recap during quizzes.
 Apparently there is some software ([Lattice Miner](https://sourceforge.net/p/lattice-miner/code/HEAD/tree/) and [Concept Explorer](https://sourceforge.net/projects/conexp/)) shown in some of the videos, but the course does not provide any access or links to them.
 The course has a survey half-way in Week 3, asking for feedback.
 So the course is still somewhat of a "work in progress" and not perfectly polished (but of overall high quality).

 There are no programming assignments, only quizzes.
 The only things you'll see throughout the course look like [this](https://en.wikipedia.org/wiki/Formal_concept_analysis#Example).
 You don't work with any traditional datasets or files.